tekknolagi/tekknolagi.github.com/_posts/2024-02-22-python-parallel-output.md

 Last, you can limit maximum output length to the number of active processes, by `del`ing from `last_output_per_process` at `func` exit.

+This technique is probably fairly portable to any programming language that has threads and locks.
+The key difference is those implementations should use threads instead of processes; I did processes because it's Python.

 ## A demo for you

 Since you read this far, here is a demo of the program as it is written: